apache/streampipes-website/docs/06_extend-tutorial-data-processors.md

 Stream requirements can be assigned by using the `StreamRequirementsBuilder` class.
 In our example, we define two requirements, so-called _domain property requirements_.
-In contrast to _data type requirements_ where we'd expect an event property with a field of a specific data type (e.g., float), domain property requirements expect a specific domain property, e.g., from a vocabulary such as the WGS84 Geo vocab.
+In contrast to _data type requirements_ where we'd expect an event property with a field of a specific data type (e.g., float), domain property requirements expect a specific semantic type (called domain property), e.g., from a vocabulary such as the WGS84 Geo vocab.

 Once a pipeline is deployed, we are interested in the actual field (and its field name) that contains the latitude and longitude values.
-In some cases, there might me more than one field that satisfies a property requirement and we would like users to select the property the geofencing component should operate on.
+In some cases, there might be more than one field that satisfies a property requirement, and we would like users to select the property the geofencing component should operate on.
 Therefore, our example uses the method `requiredPropertyWithUnaryMapping`, which will map a requirement to a real event property of an input stream and let the user choose the appropriate field in the StreamPipes UI when pipelines are